-Scheduling and logistical coordination prior to restoration field work will consider seasonal access constraints, sensitive periods for caribou and other wildlife, lead time needed for production of nursery seedlings, and appropriate timing for reclamation.
+Scheduling and logistical coordination prior to restoration field work will consider seasonal access constraints, sensitive periods for caribou and other wildlife, lead time needed for collection of seed and production of nursery seedlings, and appropriate timing for restoration efforts.
 Initial clean-up and reclamation activities are expected to begin immediately following construction (i.e., winter 2012/2013).
 Final site selection for caribou habitat restoration treatments and seed collection, if required, will be completed during the first summer following construction (July/August 2013).
-Scheduling of caribou habitat restoration measures will be coordinated with final clean-up and reclamation of the Project footprint (summer 2013 and 2014).
+Scheduling of caribou habitat restoration measures will be coordinated with final clean-up and reclamation of the Project footprint (winter 2013/2014).